 Counsel are strategists.

-Her strength is to make judgment calls based upon my experience and understanding of what arguments are likely to succeed and which ones are not.
+Her strength is to make judgment calls based upon her experience and understanding of what arguments are likely to succeed and which ones are not.

 Retaining Laina ensures that judgment calls can be made as to which causes of action should be pursued and which should not.